MooersLab/bash-whisper-transcription/README.md

 wh3 230114_0846.mp3 && rm -rf 230114_0846.mp3
 ```

-You can automatically open the transcript with a text editor (textmate is this case) when the transcription is finished.
+You can automatically open the transcript with a text editor (TextMate, in this case) when the transcription is finished.

 ```bash
 wh3 230114_0846.mp3 && rm -rf 230114_0846.mp3 && mate 230114_0846.mp3.txt &